girish193/BFS-point-robot/README.md

 ## Run Code

-Open the file "bfs.py" in an IDE (Spyder, VS Code etc) of your choice.
+Open the file "BFS_point.py" in an IDE (Spyder, VS Code etc) of your choice.
 Enter valid input such that point does not lie in obstacle space or outside of workspace.
 For invalid inputs it exits with invalid input prompt.

 ## Description
 This code aims at implementing BFS for a point robot to solve a given map.
 All the nodes corresponding with different points (x,y) on the map are explored until a goal is found.

 ## Dependencies
 * python -version 3
-* Numpy
+* numpy
 * sys
 * matplotlib
 * time